mattmaynes2/aria/reports/final/6-Appendix/B-Research/2-SmartDevices.md

 <http://zwavepublic.com/specifications>.
 There is also an open Z-Wave sdk available, to communicate from
 the controller to devices.

+##### Available Devices of Interest {-}

+1. MultiSensor
+- Motion Sensor
+- Temperature Sensor
+- Light Sensor
+- Humidity Sensor
+- Vibration Sensor
+- UV Sensor

+The MultiSensor is a Z-Wave device, meaning that it follows the Z-Wave protocol for commands interacting with each individual sensor.
+As stated above, the speficication for interacting with Z-Wave devices is available at <http://zwavepublic.com/specifications>.

+Individual Z-Wave sensors are also available, and function using the same specifications as the MultiSensor above.
+AARTech is one alternative which has a selection of individual sensors if the MultiSensor is unnecessary.

+2. Door / Window Sensor
+- Detect window/door state
+ The Door/Window sensor is purposed to be able to detect the state of doors or windows.
+This allows the system to use information about the state of doors and windows to make decisions about what actions to take.

 ##### Evaluation {-}

 Aeon Labs is an ideal solution for our project.
 To start, there is an easy way to set up our own